Highway 13 (film): Plot

 Pops pulls up with a truck when Aunt Mert arrives.
 She protests and asks him to reconsider saying that he has enough on his conscience.
 He loads Hank into the truck and tells her to stay behind so she can’t be held responsible.
 Doris overhears and climbs into the back unnoticed by either of them.

 Pops then meets up with Frank and Mary.
 They decide that Pops is going to drive to the crest of the hill, set the throttle and hop out while Frank and Mary are driving behind to pick him up.

 On the drive up, Mary expresses mild discomfort.
 Indignant, Frank replied with that it didn’t bother her when it was his wife.
 He is also uncertain with being able to get away with it.
 She tells him the only two men who can prove anything are about to be taken care of.
 They just have to tell the police Hank had wrecked the trucks because his mind was injured in the war and blackmailed Pops into doing his dirty work.
 She believes Keller will back their story as it will save his company from having to make the insurance payment.

 Pops reaches the crest of the hill, sets the throttle and jumps.
 Doris, half hanging in from the back of the truck, attempts to take control of the truck while trying to wake Hank up.
 Pops gets hit by Frank’s car and left behind.

 When Hank wakes up, he is able to stop the truck in the middle of the road.
-Frank and Mary soon catch up, not realizing the truck had stopped until it was to late.
+Frank and Mary soon catch up, not realizing the truck had stopped until it was too late.
 They swerve and drive off an embankment resulting in a crash.
 Hank is offered a reward, but he expresses his dismay of the circumstances that led to it.
-Doris asks if there’s any chances of getting the red truck in Bakersfield.
+Doris asks if there are any chances of getting the red truck in Bakersfield.